aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getParsingFormulaOnOpen() {#getParsingFormulaOnOpen--}

+<b>@deprecated.</b> Please use the 'parsingFormulaOnOpen' property instead.
 Indicates whether parsing the formula when reading the file.

 ```javascript
 getParsingFormulaOnOpen() : boolean;